 For higher income earners, there is something called the Backdoor Roth which allows you to still contribute by converting a traditional IRA to a Roth IRA.
 The good thing is you still have the option to do this for the 2017 tax year up until you file your taxes.
 For a great guide on how to do this, check out Physician on Fire’s post, Vanguard Back Door: A Step-By-Step Guide.

 This is any account that isn’t designated a tax-advantaged account.
 Personally, I use low-fee brokerage accounts such as Fidelity, Vanguard, and Robinhood.
 Sure you could pick individual stocks, but I agree with Warren Buffet that choosing individual stocks and trying to time the market is a losing proposition.

 So if you’re not going to day trade and pick individual stocks, you should probably stick to broad-based, well-diversified index funds.
 How do you do that?
 Well, you can set up a three fund portfolio like the Wall Street Physician mentions here or you can choose one of 150 Portfolios Better Than Yours.
-You could also use a Robo-Advisor.
+You could also use a Robo-Advisor, like M1 Finance.
 I don’t personally have experience with them but I can see the benefit of using them, particularly with their low fees and ability to be hands-off.

 7. Health Savings Accounts (HSAs)